bitcoin/bitcoin/contrib/gitian-keys/README.md

 This folder contains the public keys of developers and active contributors.

-The keys are mainly used to sign git commits or the build results of Gitian builds.
+The keys are mainly used to sign git commits or the build results of gitian builds.

 You can import the keys into gpg as follows.
 Also, make sure to fetch the